proofrock/snapkup/README.md

 `snapkup.exe -d C:\MySnapkupDir snap take`

-*Add `-z` if you want to compress the files being backed up.
+*By default it compresses files with zstd, level 9.
+Add `--no-compress` if you want to deactivate this.
 Add `-l` to specify a label.*

-`snapkup.exe -d C:\MySnapkupDir snap take -z -l "My first label"`
+`snapkup.exe -d C:\MySnapkupDir snap take --no-compress -l "My first label"`

 *Alias: `snap do`*